Idaksahak people: Pastoralism

 They now include both sedentary pastoralists and town dwellers, as well as seasonally nomadic pastoralists, herding cattle, goats, and camels from Mali through southern Algeria and northwest Niger.
 Transhumance patterns continue to take them northeast into the area of Niger inhabited by the Igdalen related Isawaghan: sedentary Northern Songhay speakers of Ingal Niger.
 The Idaksahak also have a history of transhumance patterns to the southeast, taking them into what is now the Ouallam area of Niger.

 Demography, religion, and society

-The Malian population of Idaksahak is estimated at 30,000.
+In 2001, the Malian population of Idaksahak was estimated at 30,000.
 Idaksahak share with Tuareg a three part caste system of "free masters" (i-dáksahak), "craftspeople" (ʒeem-án) and the "captives/slaves" (ṭaam-én).
 One study suggested that of North Songhay speaking communities, the Idaksahak are closest to Tuareg.
 While culturally similar, Igdalan do not intermarry with Tuareg, while Idaksahak intermarry with both communities.

 The name i-dáksahak means "sons of Issac".
 The Idaksahak are Muslim, although many maintain pre-Islamic beliefs and practices.
 In Menaka and Ansongo, the Idaksahak live amongst populations of the Igdalan, the Kel Essouk Tuareg, Ihatan Songhay, and Berberiche Arab factions.